keymanapp/lexical-models/release/sil/sil.brb.brao/README.md

 Description
 -----------
-This model was created based on a word list provided by the linguist working on the language.
+This model was created based on a 4352 wordlist.

 Supported Platforms
 -------------------